liammurray/aws-fargate-demoservice/stack/README.md

 Account global stack should be created first.
 (Creates common services log group and sets up codebuild token for account.)

-SSM params and SystemManager secrets (see paths in CDK code)
+SSM params and SystemManager secrets (see paths in CDK code in main.ts)

-There are some values in main.ts (will be moved to SSM)

 ### Deploy build environment (demoservice-build)